suborbital/grav/README.md

 Grav is an embedded message bus, meaning that it is instantiated as a `grav.Grav` object which your application code connects to in order to send and recieve messages.
 Grav connects to other nodes via transport plugins such as [grav-transport-http](https://github.com/suborbital/grav-transport-http) which extends the Grav core to become a networked distributed messaging system.
 Grav does not require a centralized broker, and as such has some limitations, but for certain applications it is vastly simpler (and more extensible) than a centralized messaging system.

+## Transports
+Grav has two "first-party" transports:
+- gravhttp, a simplistic transport using HTTP requests to emit messages.
+[Read more here](./transport/gravhttp/README.md)
+- gravwebsocket, a streaming transport based on standard websockets.
+[Read more here](./transport/gravwebsocket/README.md)

+Grav transports are designed as plugins, and as such anyone can create one for their own purposes.
+Transports for various popular products such as NATS and Kafka are planned.
+See the [transport](./transport) directory to see example transport code.

 ## Project status

-Grav is currently in prototype stages and is being developed alongside (and is designed to integrate with) [Vektor](https://github.com/suborbital/vektor) and [Hive](https://github.com/suborbital/hive), who are nearing their own beta status.
+Grav is currently in beta, and is being developed alongside (and is designed to integrate with) [Vektor](https://github.com/suborbital/vektor) and [Hive](https://github.com/suborbital/hive).

 Documentation will be coming soon.